MonsterPiano/public/API.md

 N="N", F="F", n=MIDI note number, V=MIDI velocity

 The Piano will always attach a velocity.
 I'm not sure that a command without velocity even makes sense in this case.

+# User messages

+User messages have a command byte of 'M'.
+The rest of the message is the text.
+There is no special formatting for the remainder of the message, it is just human-readable text.
+The client should display the message for the user to see.

 # Debug messages